 |One door and no telecom equipment||ECU LAN, managed via web interface|

 |Many doors at many sites||One ECU LAN per door, managed via T/Mon BAS (door-only master station), also see BAC 32 below|

 |Doors and telecom equipment||T/Mon LNX or T/Mon SLIM, plus any RTUs/ECUs as needed per site|

 |A site with telecom equipment and 1-8 doors||NetGuardian 832A/216F/420 with 1 RS485 port & 1-8 ECUs|

 |A site with telecom equipment and 9-16 doors||NetGuardian 832A/216F/420 with 2 RS485 ports & 9-16 ECUs|

 |A site with 17-32 doors||Building Access Controller (BAC) 32|

 To receive a price quote or ROI analysis...

-It's 8:37 PM on Tuesday at our Fresno, CA, USA headquarters.
-It's late in the day, but we promise to start on your quote first thing in the morning.
+It's 7:24 AM on Saturday at our Fresno, CA, USA headquarters.
+We'll start work on your quote first thing on Monday.